DavideDeFeudis/fbw17-lots/02-html-css/exercises/animations/exercise-03-tossing-balls/README.md

 # Animations - Exercise #3 - The ball collision

-Please realize the following collision on the boxes:
+Please realize the following collision on the balls:

 ![Result](result.gif)